 - Antibiotics: Antibiotics do not counteract inflammation directly, but decrease infection that can cause and result from severe inflammation.
 Examples include Ciprofloxacin and Metronidazole.

 Note that many of these drugs are available “off the shelf” in your pharmacy.
 You should NOT self-prescribe; talk with your doctor first.
 Some off the shelf drugs, including vitamins and supplements, may interact with other medications and treatments.

-To learn more about any of the drugs listed above, take a look at our brochure Prescription for Health in Resources & Publications.
+To learn more about any of the drugs listed above, take a look at our brochure Prescription for Health

 - Antidiarrheals: Do not take these during a flare-up as they may cause other complications!
 Check with your doctor

 - Ointments & suppositories: Off the shelf ointments can be applied around hemorrhoids to reduce swelling, itching, and inflammation.
 Most of these ointments contain a steroid such as hydrocortisone and will help to shrink inflamed tissue.